Introduction to Multi-Armed Bandits: Forward look: bandits with initial information

-\xhdr{Bayesian bandits.} The mean reward vector $\mu$ is drawn independently from some distribution $\PP$, called the \emph{Bayesian prior}.
+\xhdr{Bayesian bandits.} Here, $\mu$ is drawn independently from some distribution $\PP$, called the \emph{Bayesian prior}.
 One is interested in \emph{Bayesian regret}: regret in expectation over $\PP$.
 This is special case of the Bayesian approach, which is very common in statistics and machine learning: an instance of the model is sampled from a known distribution, and performance is measured in expectation over this distribution.

-The prior $\PP$ implicitly defines the family $\mF$ of feasible mean reward vectors (\ie the support of $\PP$), but it also specifies whether and to which extent some mean reward vectors in $\mF$ are more likely than others.
+The prior $\PP$ implicitly defines the family $\mF$ of feasible mean reward vectors (\ie the support of $\PP$), and moreover specifies whether and to which extent some mean reward vectors in $\mF$ are more likely than others.
 The main drawbacks are that the sampling assumption may be very idealized in practice, and the ``true" prior may not be fully known to the algorithm.

 \OMIT{ An important special case is \emph{independent priors}: the mean rewards $(\mu(a): a\in\mA)$ are mutually independent.
 Then the prior $\PP$ can be represented as a product $\PP = \prod_{\text{arms $a$}} \PP_a$, where $\PP_a$ is the prior for arm $a$ (meaning that the mean reward $\mu(a)$ is drawn from $\PP_a$).
 Likewise, the support $\mF$ is a product set $\mF = \prod_{\text{arms $a$}} \mF_a$, where each $\mF_a$ is the set of all possible values for $\mu(a)$.
 Per-arm priors $\PP_a$ typically considered in the literature include a uniform distribution over a given interval, a Gaussian (truncated or not), and just a discrete distribution over several possible values. }